xmaciasg/WooCommerce-Instant-Payment-Gateway/readme.txt

 = When will I receive payouts? =

 You will receive payouts instantly to your USDT wallet with every order.

+= How to fix There Are No Payment Methods Available Error? =

+Follow the guide to [Fix WooCommerce There Are No Payment Methods Available Error](https://www.highriskshop.com/fix-woocommerce-there-are-no-payment-methods-available-error/)

 = I have a problem with one of my orders? =